shaonkabir8/shaonkabir8/README.md

 ### Things you should know

-🔭 currently working as a Frontend Developer with an amazing team named [DropOutLab](https://github.com/dropoutlab-dev)\
+🔭 currently working as a Full Stack Software Developer with an amazing Company named [DropOutLab](https://github.com/dropoutlab-dev)\
 🌱 currently learning to **🤖 Automate web** & more **🚀 Coolest Staffs**\
 💻 All my **Project** with a live version are available at my personal [portfolio](https://shaonkabir.netlify.app.com)\
 📝 **write articles** twice a month on [Dev Community](https://dev.to/shaonkabir8)\
-💬 **Ask me about:** JavaScript,React,Git, CSS3,SASS,HTML5,\
+💬 **Ask me about:** JavaScript,React,Dart,Flutter,\
 ⚡ **Fun fact:** I'm a Night owl :owl: who love to travel :rocket:

-📫 You're always welcome to drop me a message at [shaonkabir98@gmail.com](shaonkabir98@gmail.comcom)
+📫 You're always welcome to drop me a message at [shaonkabir8@dropoutlab.uk](shaonkabir8@dropoutlab.uk)

 ### My Stacks
 ```json